ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   requirements.
-  For example, if it is possible for the system clock to move backward due to either manual adjustment or corrections from a time synchronization protocol, implementations must decide how to handle such cases.
+  For example, if it is possible for the system clock to move backward due to either manual adjustment or corrections from a time synchronization protocol, implementations need to determine how to handle such cases.
 (See Altering, Fuzzing, or Smearing bullet below.)

 Source: